caljrimmer/1liner/README.md

 [![build status](https://secure.travis-ci.org/caljrimmer/1liner.png)](https://travis-ci.com/caljrimmer/1liner)

-**1Liner**, or simply **L** is a super fast (10000 query executions take 150ms) and lightweight (**< 35 kb** minified) JavaScript library for the browser or for Node.js that provides allows querying of JSON with one tiny line of code.
+**1Liner**, or simply **L** is a super fast (10000 query executions take 150ms) and lightweight (**< 35 kb** minified) JavaScript library for the browser or for Node.js that allows querying of JSON with one tiny line of code.

 Why?
 ----

-Fetching data from a JS object can be cumbersome and always requires too much code.
-Wouldn't it be great to be able to fetch data, quickly, from a JS object with one simple line?
+Fetching data from a JSON can be cumbersome and always requires too much code.
+Wouldn't it be great to be able to fetch data, quickly, from a JSON with one simple line?

 ```javascript